-When you visit and use our venues including Leisure Centres (Riverside Ice & Leisure, Chelmsford Sport & Athletics Centre, South Woodham Ferrers Leisure Centre and Dovedale Sports Centre), Civic and Cramphorn Theatres, Oaklands Museum, Sandford Mill, Hylands Estate and Parks, we may also capture some information.
-The amount and type of information we hold on you in our booking and ticketing systems depends on what activities and services you have requested from us, but may include name, address, date of birth, home/mobile/work telephone numbers, email addresses, medical conditions (particularly for sports lessons, courses and use of gym and fitness facilities), and bank details (e.g. for direct debit payments).
+When you visit and use our venues including Leisure Centres (Riverside Leisure, Chelmsford Sport and Athletics Centre, South Woodham Ferrers Leisure Centre and Dovedale Sports Centre), Civic and Cramphorn Theatres, Oaklands Museum, Sandford Mill, Hylands Estate and Parks, we may also capture some information.
+The amount and type of information we hold on you in our booking and ticketing systems depends on what activities and services you have requested from us, but may include name, address, date of birth, home/mobile/work telephone numbers, email addresses, medical conditions (particularly for sports lessons, courses and use of gym and fitness facilities), and bank details (such as for direct debit payments).

 When you complete any contact forms requesting assistance or a service, you might be asked to provide contact information as well as details on any issues, problems or the type of help you need.
 The amount of information required will be dependent on the service you require.

 When you complete any consultation, such as online or printed surveys or feedback forms, the data from your responses may be used for analysis and research purposes.
 This includes the use of geo-demographic information (such as your postcode, gender and age).

 2.3 Information we receive from others about you:

 We may receive information about you from other organisations or agencies that we work with.
 This includes partner organisations, government bodies and service providers.
 This may be combined with other information you provided us with, to help improve our service to you.

 3.1 To action your requests or contact you

 The Council is legally allowed to contact you, even if you do not provide us with permission for marketing purposes, if it is about:

 - a statutory or legal service (such as Council Tax, benefits and housing);